SneakyBushInc/ld51/readme.txt

 -                Cypurr Menace                  -
 -------------------------------------------------

-A Ludum Dare 51 by Creampuff & Iarwain.
+A Ludum Dare 51 by OddCreampuff & Iarwain.

 Multiplayer co-op game, from 1 to 4 players.